Psycrow101/Blender-3D-STH-Mtn-plugin/README.md

 This plugin for Blender 3D allows you to import and export animations (`.mtn` or `.STHanim`) for Shadow the Hedgehog.
 Based on [Shadow-the-Hedgehog-.BON-MTN-import-export-tool](https://github.com/Shadowth117/Shadow-the-Hedgehog-.BON-MTN-import-export-tool).

 Poorly tested and made just for fun.
-Keyframes are created on empty objects that transform the pose bones (it is not comfortable).
+Keyframes are created in a separate armature after BON import.
+This is done to make animation import more accurate and and allow game-like scaling using constraints and drivers.

 ## How to import animation
 1. Import DFF model into Blender